Tech

 Wearable reactive shutter lenses that detect and block strobe flashes in real time, protecting the wearer's eyes while maintaining natural vision between pulses.

-These glasses solve the problem at the speed of light.
-An onboard sensor detects sudden brightness spikes.
+These glasses solve the problem by detecting sudden brightness spikes.
 A microcontroller evaluates the flash pattern — is it periodic?
 Chaotic?
 A one-off?
 Within 2 milliseconds, electronically controlled lenses darken, blocking the flash before the pupil can even begin to constrict.

 The algorithm doesn't just react — it predicts.
 After detecting a strobe pattern, it anticipates the next flash and pre-closes the shutter, reopening between pulses to maintain vision.
 The result: protection from harmful flashes with minimal perceived interruption to normal sight.